lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 `/* webpackExports: ["import1", "import2", ...] */`

-Remember : the imports are made asynchronously, so you need to check that they are loaded before using them
+Remember : Imports are made asynchronously, so you need to check that they are loaded before using them

 ```tsx
 const Widget = (): React.ReactElement => {